Worth Feeling

 But not all emotions are the same

-Some emotions are immediate and direct responses to what's happening right now.
+Some emotions are immediate and direct responses to what's happening.
 You lose something, and you feel grief.
 Someone you love is in danger, and you feel fear.
-At their core, these emotions are constantly asking: is this good for me or bad for me?
+At their core, these kinds of emotions are constantly asking: am I safe, will this be good for me, and what do I need here?
 When you can access them, they have a quality of freshness—grounded in the present rather than shaped by what has always been.
 They carry important information about what you need now.

 Other emotions are protective.
-These develop over time—often early in life—as a way of managing experiences that felt too painful, overwhelming, or simply unsafe to feel directly.
+These develop over time as a way of managing experiences that were too painful, overwhelming, or unsafe to feel directly.
 Anger that sits on top of hurt.
 Numbness that covers grief.
 Anxiety that keeps you moving so you don't have to sit with loneliness.
 These aren't false emotions—they're real, and they once served an important purpose.
 They helped you cope and adapt in environments where more vulnerable feelings weren't welcome or safe.

 Then there are emotions that have become more enduring—so woven into how you see yourself and the world that they shape your overall experience.
 A persistent feeling of not being enough.
 A sense of being fundamentally alone, even in the company of others.
 These aren't passing responses to situations—they function more like a lens, shaped by accumulated experience, through which everything else gets filtered.